joehunterdev/chord-finder/readme.md

    - Context:
      - [x] Add note to noteInput
      - [x] Remove note from noteInput
+     - [x] Restructure notes data to include octave
+      - Could be a threat as it will require a lot of refactoring
+     - [x] Sort notes by pitch
+     - [] Object mutation for notesReducer

-   - Music Theroy HOC:
+   - Harmony HOC:
      - Harmony
        - [x] Look for alts to derive note id the "flat" Eb prblem.
        - ~~ [] Change this to functional component ?? ~~
        - [] Needs extra octave
        - [] iradicate the switch
-       - [] Add inversion
+       - [] Add inversion logic
+        - *Compromise either reducer complexity or getChord complexity*

    - Reproduce audio:
        - [] Inve

-- Fixes
+- Misc Bug Fixes
 - [x] Simplify array handling from constants
-     - [ ] Fix design layout to something
 - [x] Fix piano padding layout
 - [x] Decide on Component Structure & naming
 - [x] Install Bootstrap
 - [x] Install classnames
 - [ ] Handling repo files for deployment directly from clone
 - [x] UI Color (make this more highlighted on black key)
 - [x] Fix padding default issue @normalize using import and priority swith
-     - [] Chord name needs to run every time a note is added or removed
+- [x] Chord name needs to run every time a note is added or removed
+- [ ] Keyup doesnt retrigger chord name
+- [x] `ol, ul {    /* padding-left: 2rem; */}` layout issue
+- [x]  Migrate to React Vite
+  -  Investigate react-app to vite
+- [] Setup proper Tests for chord names
+- [] getChord could be simpler (Recursive)
+- [] Fix redundant code in css ` .black:active { `
+- [x] Output no chord found

 - Deployment
   - Build for prod